quiltdata/quilt/docs/CONTRIBUTING.md

 ## Updating documentation

-Documentation is served via GitBook, and is based on the `docs/` folder in the `master` branch of the `t4` repository.
+Documentation is served via GitBook, and is based on the `docs/` folder in the `master` branch of the `quilt` repository.

 Documentation changes go live at pull request merge time.
 There is currently no way to preview documentation updates except locally.